Capstone-W3/trash_parent_repo/README.md

 If the parent repo was not cloned to `$HOME`, follow instructions from above to update CMakeLists.txt with correct path

 ~~git clone https://github.com/thien94/orb_slam3_ros_wrapper.git~~

+Make sure to have run:
+`source /opt/ros/kinetic/setup.bash` but don't add to ~/ .bashrc

 ````
 cd catkin_ws